-7.1 Wildlife Habitat Diversity
+Wildlife Habitat Diversity

-Performance Measure 4.1 in the SFI 2015-2019 Forest Management Standard includes programs to incorporate conservation of biological diversity and recognize the value of a diversity of habitats to support fish and wildlife habitats.
+Performance Measure 4.1 in the SFI 2022Forest Management Standard includes programs to incorporate conservation of biological diversity and recognize the value of a diversity of habitats to support fish and wildlife habitats.
 Early successional forest stages, for example, are particularly lacking in certain regions of the U.S. and Canada, and managing for them can aid in preventing the decline of species dependent on them (e.g., ruffed grouse).
 Historically, fires and other natural disturbances created forest openings and the types of habitat needed by these early succession forest dependent species.
 As forests across the landscape mature, this type of habitat declines in abundance.
 However, it can easily be created by proper selection of harvesting methods including clearcutting and the use of prescribed fire.

-7.2 Significant Species of Concern
+Ecologically Important Species

-Indicator 4.1.5 requires a program to address conservation of known sites with viable occurrences of significant species of concern.
+Indicator 4.1.5 requires a program to address conservation of ecologically important species and natural communities, including those that are locally rare.
+“Locally rare” is a term intended to give managers flexibility in interpretation, though managers are encouraged to consult objective sources (such as NatureServe G and S-Rank systems) to achieve consistent application of the concept.

-The intent of indicator 4.1.5 is for Program Participants to; (1) evaluate conservation of species or communities that are not state, provincially or federally threatened or endangered or ranked G1 or G2; (2) select appropriate species of concern that are significant; and (3) incorporate conservation actions for the selected species into management.
+The intent of indicator 4.1.5 is for Certified Organizations to; (1) evaluate conservation opportunities relative to species or communities that are not officially designated for protection by state, provincial or federal law,or ranked G1 or G2 (and thus addressed through Forests with Exceptional Conservation Value); (2) identify ecologically important species for management attention; and (3) incorporate conservation actions for the selected species into management.

-It is recognized that lists of “special concern species,” “rare species,” “species of greatest conservation need,” or similarly described lists have been published by state/provincial or federal agencies or others.
-It is not the intent of this indicator to imply that any particular species on such lists become a requirement under this indicator, rather such lists may serve as a source of information on potential significant species of concern.
+The term “ecologically important species”, replaces the former term “viable occurrences of significant species of concern”.
+Ecologically important is a defined term, which can be applied to either species or natural communities (which is also now a defined term).